LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 9:50 AM

 Got to finish up the first day of Clojure and that felt like a rather long one.
 It's probably because the language is so different from what I'm used to and I'm learning so much stuff.
 It's interesting to finally learn a Lisp dialect, one that works at the JVM too.

+## August 11, 2018

+### 1:42 PM

+Finished up half of day 2 for Clojure.
+List processing is definitely it's forte!
+The more I use the language, the less foreign it starts to look.